 3. Insufficient PSU / Power Surges

-PSU comes in different wattage rating ranging from 300W all the way to 1200W and more.
+PSU comes in different wattage ratings ranging from 300W to 1200W and more.

 If you have built a system that utilizes more power than the PSU can deliver, then that would naturally cause your PC to shut down.

-In addition to that, the PSU has some safety mechanisms of its own against any anomalistic situations such as earth faults.
+In addition, the PSU has some safety mechanisms against anomalistic situations such as earth faults.

-Finally, an old and worn out power supply unit can also cause your PC to shut down randomly.
+Finally, an old, worn-out power supply unit can cause your PC to shut down randomly.

-If the issue is with an insufficient wattage supply, then it is time to upgrade your power supply unit.
+If the issue is an insufficient wattage supply, it is time to upgrade your power supply unit.